scanhamman/ror1/README.md

 Examining the Unicodes of the characters in the names allows the script to be readily identified, and this information is added to each name record, as being of potential value when selecting names for display.

+d) The expansion of the admin_data table, to include for each organisation the numbers of entities of each type it is linked with, e.g. how many names (of various types), links and external ids (of various types), relationships (of various types), locations, etc. are included in the ror record.
+This is to make it easier both to use and display the information, to support some of the production of summary data, and to more easily identify organisations that are missing certain types of data.

-d) The simplification of a few field names to make them easier to use, e.g. country_subdivision_code becomes csubdiv_code, and continent_code becomes cont_code.
+e) The renaming of a few field names to make them clearer, more consistent or simpler, e.g. country_subdivision_code becomes csubdiv_code, continent_code becomes cont_code, lang becomes lang_code, etc.

 The src data is designed to be used as the basis for ad hoc SQL queries of the data.
 They are also used as the basis of the summary statistics described below, and are designed to provide a more useful set of base